-Second in an ongoing series 24-hour archival recordings of wild landscapes, preserved in museum collections for future generations.
-Each recording is 24 hours long, captured in real time with a stationary digital cinema camera and multiple microphones, and exhibited as an ultra-high-definition film that is synchronized with the time of day (so, for example, at 11am one sees and hears what was recorded at 11am).
+Deep Green is the second in an ongoing series 24-hour archival recordings of wild landscapes.
+Each recording in the series is 24 hours long, captured in real time with a stationary digital cinema camera and multiple microphones, and exhibited as an ultra-high-definition film that is synchronized with the time of day (so, for example, at 11am one sees and hears what was recorded at 11am).
 The Schneider Museum of Art in Ashland, Oregon commissioned Deep Green, exhibited it in 2020, and will accession it into its permanent collection later this year (2021), ensuring its long-term preservation.

 "To me, every hour of the day and night is an unspeakably perfect miracle." - Walt Whitman